-K. A PN District shall be considered to be a "floating zone" and, under the laws of the State of Maryland, these districts are analogous to special exceptions.
-The criteria for each PN District shall be as set forth in Town of Millington Zoning Ordinance and shall be the basis for approval or denial by the Mayor and Council without the necessity of showing a mistake in the original zoning or a change in the neighborhood.
+K. A PN District shall be considered to be a "floating zone", and, under the laws of the State of Maryland, these districts are analogous to special exceptions.
+The criteria for each PN District Millington Zoning Ordinance and shall be the basis for approval

+Council without the necessity of showing a mistake in the original